top of page

 Using circa 1865 contemporaneous documents such as

-meeting minutes, letters, diaries, journals and newspapers, the 40 Acres and a Mule Playhouse team has preserved Savannah's historic meeting of Black church leaders with U.S. government officials on January 12, 1865.
+meeting minutes, letters, diaries, journals and newspapers, the 40 Acres and a Mule Playhouse team has preserved Savannah's historic meeting of Black church leaders with U.S. Secretary of War Edwin Stanton and General William T. Sherman on January 12, 1865.

 Screenings on Mondays - Saturdays at 4 PM